Polarization and multiscale structural balance in signed networks: Methods

 \begin{definition}[Strong balance property] A signed graph is balanced if and only if every semicycle it contains is positive (the product over all edge signs is positive). \end{definition}

-\begin{theorem}[Strong structure theorem] A signed graph is balanced if and only if its vertices can be partitioned into two subsets such that positive edges are contained within the subsets and negative ones go between them. \end{theorem}
+\begin{theorem}[Strong structure theorem] A signed graph is balanced if and only if its vertices can be partitioned into two subsets such that positive edges connect vertices from the same subset and negative ones link vertices from different subsets. \end{theorem}

-The above results concerned with $2$-clusterability were later generalized by~\citet{davisClusteringStructuralBalance1967}, who provided necessary and sufficient conditions for $k$-clusterability (where $k \geq 2$ is an unknown integer).
+The above results were later generalized by~\citet{davisClusteringStructuralBalance1967}, who provided necessary and sufficient conditions for $b$-clusterability (where $b \geq 2$ is an unknown integer).

-\begin{definition}[Weak balance property] A signed graph is $k$-balanced if and only if no semicycle contains exactly one negative edge. \end{definition}
+\begin{definition}[Weak balance property] A signed graph is weakly balanced if and only if no semicycle contains exactly one negative edge. \end{definition}

-\begin{theorem}[Weak structure theorem] A signed graph is $k$-balanced if and only if its vertices can be partitioned into $k$ subsets such that positive edges are contained within the subsets and negative ones go between them. \end{theorem}
+\begin{theorem}[Weak structure theorem] A signed graph is weakly balanced if and only if its vertices can be partitioned into $b$ subsets such that positive edges connect vertices from the same subset and negative ones link vertices from different subsets. \end{theorem}